arangodb/velocypack/API.md

 inspecting them.
 A `Slice` can be considered a *view over a memory region that contains a VPack value*, but it provides high-level access methods so users don't need to mess with the raw memory.
-`Slice` objects themselves are very lightweight and don't need more memory than a regular pointer.
+`Slice` objects themselves are very lightweight and the cost of their construction is relatively low.

 ```cpp
 #include <velocypack/vpack.h>